Mouser-Electronics/Pocket-Arcade/README.md

 advmame.rc is the modified configuration file.
 You will need to either add this file or replace this file at /home/debian/.advance

+advmame.sh is a simple script that the advmame.service calls out to start a specific ROM, this will allow you to edit this script if you choose to change ROM's

 Mouser Project BOM link - https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=4c7bc987e1
 Pricing will vary depending on size of display you choose.